obiba/mica-doc/documents.rst

 Data Access Amendment
 ~~~~~~~~~~~~~~~~~~~~~

-A data access amendment is an application form that researches submit to amend changes to an already approved data access request.
-A data access amendment workflow is identical to that of a data access request.
+A data access amendment is an application form that researchers submit to request changes to a pre-approved data access request.
+The data access amendment workflow is identical to that of  data access requests.

 Search
 ------